skillrepos/cc-adv/labs.md

 <br><br>

 ## 1: Work on a Throwaway Branch
 `/goal` is about to change real files, and Lab 5 still needs this project's tests to fail.
+So we'll use Git to work in another branch temporarily.

 **Action:** In a terminal, run:
 ```bash